-Budgeted cost: £156,067
+Budgeted cost: £127,964.14

 Activity Evidence that supports this approach Challenge number(s) addressed Targeted intervention including small group intervention & mastery teaching (gap, corrective or greater depth) Research from The Sutton Trust has shown that good teachers have the most direct impact on student outcomes.
 Therefore, we train and support highly qualified teachers to deliver targeted support.
-Reading The gap between Disadvantaged & non Disadvantaged has increased to 14% Writing The gap between Disadvantaged & non Disadvantaged has increased to 15% A, C Target Teaching - £32,161 Small Group Intervention - £51,981
+Reading A, C Target Teaching and Small Group Intervention - £54,538

-Maths The gap between Disadvantaged & non Disadvantaged has increased to 17% There is a focused use of data and assessment to identify children for targeted intervention and small group support.
+The gap between Disadvantaged & non-Disadvantaged is +1% Writing The gap between Disadvantaged & non-Disadvantaged is - 19% Maths The gap between Disadvantaged & non-Disadvantaged is -17% There is a focused use of data and assessment to identify children for targeted intervention and small group support.
 Sutton Trust Small group tuition 4+ months; Mastery teaching 5+ months; Intervention programmes (Talk Boost, Better Readers Programme, Elklan, NELI) The school ensures that the needs of the pupils are well matched to the interventions they access.
-Talk Boost: Better readers : Reading age 12+ months, Comprehension age 5+ months A, D TA Interventions- £59,516 1:1 Teaching targeted Targeted support by SENCO for SEND/PP Pupils Additional support targeted at specific pupils who are making slower progress in learning.
-Sutton Trust Small group tuition 4+ months; One to one tuition 5+ months A, E SENCO Support - £12,409 To provide Speech and Language intervention Pre learning of vocab is part of weekly guided reading sessions and Learning Challenge lessons including vocabulary relating to science / history and geography.
+Talk Boost: Better readers: Reading age 12+ months, Comprehension age 5+ months A, D TA Interventions- £39,301.14 1:1 Teaching targeted Targeted support by SENCO for SEND/PP Pupils Additional support targeted at specific pupils who are making slower progress in learning.
+Sutton Trust Small group tuition 4+ months; One to one tuition 5+ months A, E SENCO Support - £34,125 To provide Speech and Language intervention Pre learning of vocab is part of weekly guided reading sessions and lessons including vocabulary relating to science / history and geography.
 Teaching assistants have delivered Talk Boost, speech and language interventions and NELI and this focuses on use of basic language and word usage.
 Sutton Toolkit Oral Language Intervention 5+ months progress J (Cost included in TA Interventions)